geeknoid/Undertaker/README.md

   assemblies should be written.
 This report contains a list of all the assemblies that were loaded as input but don't contain any symbols reachable from the roots.

-* `--internals-visible-to` lets you specify the path to the file where the report on needless uses of [InternalsVisibleTo] should be written.
+* `--needless-internals-visible-to` lets you specify the path to the file where the report on needless uses of [InternalsVisibleTo] should be written.

 * `--assembly-layer-cake` lets you specify the path to the file where the full layer cake of dependencies